dojo/docs/dojo/isArray.rst

     // do something
   }

-Anything that is an Array can be iterated over by using `dojo.forEach <dojo.forEach>`_
+Anything that is an Array can be iterated over by using `dojo.forEach <dojo/forEach>`_

 .. code-block :: javascript